kasslent/clc-digital-skills/_lessons/module-0.md

 > ## EXERCISE: Workflow practice
 >
-> Download and unzip (extra all if you're on a PC) [this exercise file](exercises/module0/workflow.zip) and practice some workflow exercises.
+> Download [this exercise file](exercises/module0/workflow.zip) and unzip it (extract all if you're on a PC).
+Practice some workflow exercises.
 Here are some to try:
 >
 > 1. Move the folder out of your Downloads folder and put it on your Desktop or your directory of choice.
 Working on files in the default downloads folder will make it harder to stay organized.
 > 1. Open the entire exercise folder in the text editor.